 Subsites are the past.
 To take full advantage of Microsoft’s modern workplace, your organization’s SharePoint needs to go flat.
 But what is flat architecture vs nested architecture?
 And what are the benefits to adopting a flat site structure?

 In the past, most SharePoint environments were built using a top-down hierarchy: they had a few top-level site collections with multiple layers of sub-sites underneath.
 But today, if you want to leverage new services like Microsoft Teams and Microsoft 365 to support distributed work, you’re going to need to embrace a flat, “modern” SharePoint architecture first.

 The takeaway?
 To take full advantage of new Microsoft concepts like Microsoft Teams and Microsoft 365 Groups, you’re going to need to go flat.

 What is flat architecture?

 If the future of SharePoint is flat, let’s get something straight right off the bat: what does “flat architecture” actually mean?

-- Flat architecture: A system in the modern SharePoint experience in which every site is a site collection, and all can be associated to a hub site.
+- Flat architecture: A system in the modern SharePoint experience in which every site is a site collection, and all can be associated with a hub site.

 - Nested architecture: An hierarchical system of site collections and sub-sites with inherited navigation, permissions, and site designs typically used in classic SharePoint.

 So if an organization originally created its SharePoint environment in SharePoint 2013, it probably would have looked something like this:

 At the time, it was good.
 Actually, it was incredible.
 With the help of tools like SharePoint Designer, InfoPath, SharePoint Workflows, Sandbox solutions, custom actions and solutions, and hundreds of third-party tools, organizations were able to make SharePoint do whatever they needed it to.
 And then along came SharePoint Online and Microsoft 365.

 Microsoft’s modern workplace: Going flat to go modern

 Suddenly, you couldn’t just move to the cloud and expect everything to stay the same.
 To take full advantage of these new Microsoft 365 concepts, you now need to go one step further and make the transformation to what Microsoft has dubbed the modern workplace.

 SharePoint modern vs. classic